dheera/rosboard/README.md

 # ROSboard

-View ROS topic output from a web interface.
+ROS node that runs a web server on your robot.
+Run the node, point your web browser at http://your-robot-ip:8888/ and you get nice visualizations.

+Works on ROS1 and ROS2.

 Mobile friendly.
-Works on ROS1 and ROS2.
+Designed so you can walk around next to your robot while viewing ROS topics.

+You can run it on your desktop too and play a ROS bag.

 ![screenshot](/screenshots/screenshot1.jpg?raw=true "screenshot")